MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/exchange-admin-integration-pack.md

 3. In the **Name** box, enter a name for the connection.
 This can be the name of the **Exchange** server or a descriptive name to differentiate the type of connection.
 4. Select the **(...)** button and select **Exchange Configuration**.
 5. Select the **(...)** button for **Exchange Environment** and select **On-Premise**.
 6. In the **Exchange Server Host** box, enter the name or IP address of the Exchange server.
-To use a computer name, you can type the *NetBIOS* name or the *fully qualified domain name (FQDN)*.
+To use a computer name, you can enter the *NetBIOS* name or the *fully qualified domain name (FQDN)*.
 7. In the **Exchange Server Port** box, enter the port that is used to communicate with the Exchange server.
-If you use SSL, be sure to select the appropriate port.
+If you use SSL, ensure to select the appropriate port.
 8. In the **Exchange PowerShell Application** box, enter the application name segment of the connection URI.
-9. In the **Exchange User Name** and **Exchange User Password** boxes, enter the credentials that Orchestrator will use to log on to the Exchange environment.
+9. In the **Exchange User Name** and **Exchange User Password** boxes, enter the credentials that Orchestrator will use to sign in to the Exchange environment.
 The configured user must have the appropriate Exchange permissions.
-10. Configure the **Exchange Environment** as necessary for connecting to an On-Premise installation or to Office.
+10. Configure the **Exchange Environment** as necessary for connecting to an On-Premises installation or to Office.
-11. Set the **Use SSL** property to **True** to have all communication between the runbook server and the Exchange server encrypted over HTTPS.
+11. Set the **Use SSL** property to **True** to have all the communication between the runbook server and the Exchange server encrypted over HTTPS.
 12. If you use SSL:
-    - The **Skip CA Check** property specifies whether the client does not validate that the server certificate is signed by a trusted certification authority (CA).
+    - The **Skip CA Check** property specifies whether the client doesn't validate that the server certificate is signed by a trusted certification authority (CA).
-    - The **Skip CN Check** property specifies that the certificate common name (CN) of the server does not need to match the hostname of the server.
+    - The **Skip CN Check** property specifies that the certificate common name (CN) of the server doesn't need to match the hostname of the server.
-    - The **Skip Revocation Check** property specifies whether the revocation status of the server certificate will not be checked for validity.
+    - The **Skip Revocation Check** property specifies whether the revocation status of the server certificate won't be checked for validity.
 13. Select **OK** and add additional connections if applicable.
 14. Select **Finish**.